etkecc/postmoogle/README.md

 ### Send

 - [x] SMTP client
+- [x] SMTP server (you can use Postmoogle as general purpose SMTP server to send emails from your scripts or apps)
 - [x] Send a message to matrix room with special format to send a new email
 - [ ] Reply to matrix thread sends reply into email thread